 - ilu, (T, D.H.
 Complex, main-line sequence gives acCoA and

-propionyl CoA, propionyl CoA goes to succinyl CoA etc.),
+propionyl CoA, propionyl CoA (structures NOT needed after this point) goes to succinyl CoA etc.),

 - ala, glu, asp (T),